-By using this website, you agree to comply with and be bound by the following terms and conditions which govern Photographic Studio Consultants Ltd t/a The Flash Centre relationship with you in relation to this website.
+By using this website, you agree to comply with and be bound by the following terms and conditions which govern The Flash Centre relationship with you in relation to this website.

-The term "Photographic Studio Consultants Ltd" or "The Flash Centre" or "us" or "we" refers to the owner of this website.
-Its registered office is PHOTOGRAPHIC STUDIO CONSULTANTS LIMITED, STOKER FARM, RYTHER, TADCASTER, NORTH YORKSHIRE and registration number is 2441299.
-The term "you" refers to the user or viewer of this website.
+The term "The Flash Centre" or "us" or "we" refers to the owner of this website.
+Its registered office is The Flash Centre, Spectrum Point, Clapgate Lane, Birmingham, England, B32 3DE and registration number is

 The use of this website is subject to the following terms:

 1. Any content found on this website is for general information and use only and is subject to change without notice.

 2. Neither we nor any third parties, provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website.
 You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

 3. Any information or materials found on this website are used entirely at your own.
 It is your responsibility to ensure that any products, services or information available through this website meet your specific requirements.

 4. This website contains material, which is owned by or licensed to us.
 This material includes, but is not limited to, the design, layout, look, appearance and graphics.
 Any reproduction of these materials is prohibited.

 5. All trademarks reproduced in this website, which are not the property of, or licensed to the operator, are acknowledged on the website.